stefanDeveloper/heiDGAF/docs/pipeline.rst

 Stage 2: Log Collection
 =======================

-The `Log Collection` stage is responsible for retrieving log lines from the :ref:`Log Storage<Stage 1: Log Storage>`, parsing their information fields, and validating the data.
+The `Log Collection` stage is responsible for retrieving loglines from the :ref:`Log Storage<Stage 1: Log Storage>`, parsing their information fields, and validating the data.
 Each field is checked to ensure it is of the correct type and format.
 This stage ensures that all data is accurate, reducing the need for further verification in subsequent stages.
-Any log lines that do not meet the required format are immediately discarded to maintain data integrity.
-Valid log lines are then buffered and transmitted in batches after a pre-defined timeout or when the buffer reaches its capacity.
+Any loglines that do not meet the required format are immediately discarded to maintain data integrity.
+Valid loglines are then buffered and transmitted in batches after a pre-defined timeout or when the buffer reaches its capacity.
 This minimizes the number of messages sent to the next stage and optimizes performance.
 The functionality of the buffer is detailed in the subsection, :ref:`Buffer Functionality`.